dai-shi/gunosy-rss/README.md

 -----------

 * Gunosy page must be public.
-* If it takes more than 30sec, an application error occurs.
-  * More efficent cache algorithm is needed.
+* There is rate limit control.